mayakraft/Vulkan/readme.md

 ### system environment variables

-I ran these.
-I suspect the first line is what mattered the most.
+This is important.
+For some reason I need to keep running this after opening every new terminal.

 ```
 export DYLD_LIBRARY_PATH=/Library/VulkanSDK/1.3.268.1/macOS/lib
 ```

+I also ran these.
+Not sure how important these are.

 ```
 export VK_ICD_FILENAMES=/Library/VulkanSDK/1.3.268.1/MoltenVK/dylib/macOS/MoltenVK_icd.json